TMLP-Team/Bypasser/README.md

 This is a developing Magisk module for bypassing Android environment detection related to TMLP.
 The abbreviation "TMLP" stands for anything related to TWRP, Magisk, LSPosed, and Plugins.

 - Welcome (0b00000X): Perform built-in configurations for this module.
-- HMA/HMAL (0b0000X0): Generate HMA/HMAL configurations based on cloud libraries and local packages.
+- HMA/HMAL (0b0000X0): Generate HMA/HMAL configurations based on cloud libraries (along with the web UI updating) and local packages.
 Users are required to manually import the configurations via HMA/HMAL.
-Networks to GitHub are required.
+Networks to GitHub are optional.
 - Tricky Store (0b000X00): Generate Tricky Store configurations directly based on cloud libraries and local packages.
 The configurations will be written to the Tricky Store configuration folder directly.
 Networks to GitHub are optional.
 - Zygisk Traces (0b00X000): Enforce denylist if ``Zygisk Next`` is used and make Shamiko work in the whitelist mode.
 - Shell (0b0X0000): Perform some shell commands.
 Please check ``actionA.sh``.